 Christine Devine is a veteran television news anchor in Los Angeles with a passion for empowering young people.
 In 2012, she was named in Los Angeles Magazine among the “50 Women Changing LA.”

-Christine is a proud Sun Devil graduate from Arizona State University and was inducted into the Hall of Fame at the Walter Cronkite School of Broadcast Journalism.
+Christine is a proud Sun Devil graduate from Arizona State University.
+She was inducted into the Hall of Fame at the Walter Cronkite School of Broadcast Journalism and has funded a scholarship.
 Christine is a member of the prestigious Board of Trustees and the ASU Leadership Council-Los Angeles.
-She is a past member of the National Alumni Board.
-Having attended ASU on Leadership Scholarship and Medallion of Merit she believes it is important to give back and create opportunities for other students.
-Christine also funded a scholarship.
 Christine was Valedictorian of her high school, Tolleson Union in Tolleson, Arizona.

-In Hollywood, Christine has had the fun of playing reporter roles in the following movies: Independence Day, Cable Guy, Wag The Dog, and Most Wanted.
-She’s been seen on the following series: American Horror Story, 24, 24 Legacy, Rosewood, Beverly Hills 90210, Melrose Place, Prison Break.
+In Hollywood, Christine has played reporter roles in the following movies: Independence Day, Cable Guy, Wag The Dog, Most Wanted.
+She’s appeared in the following Television series: 24 Legacy, American Horror Story, 24, Rosewood, Beverly Hills 90210, Melrose Place, Prison Break.

-Christine calls herself a “cheerleader for children.
-She mentors kids and young adults under her unofficial concept “TEAM WC – #WeCan #WestCoast.
+Christine calls herself a “cheerleader for children.”
+She mentors “young peeps” under the unofficial name “TEAM WC – #WeCan #WestCoast.

-The team has refurbished apartments at a crisis center for girls, spoken and performed at Central Juvenile Hall, painted a mural at Interval House domestic violence shelter, sung the theme song for foster care non-profit A Sense Of Home, and performed at charity benefits and at Children’s Hospital at Christmas.
+The team has refurbished apartments at a crisis center for girls, performed at Central Juvenile Hall, painted a mural at a domestic violence shelter, sung the theme song for foster care non-profit, and performed at charity benefits.

 Before Los Angeles, Christine worked for NBC in Tucson, AZ and CBS in San Angelo, Texas.